Catterall: Geography

-The 2011 census showed that 2,280 people lived in the parish of Catterall, of whom 1,124 were male and 1,126 were female.
+The 2021 census showed that 2,467 people lived in the parish of Catterall.

 The main employer in Catterall is Franklaw Water Treatment Works on Catterall Lane.
 The site has developed since the 1960s from a couple of 'Dalek' style boreholes, to a large water treatment works, operated by United Utilities.

 The other main employer is Collinson Plc, who manufacture agricultural and industrial buildings.

 There is a Post Office within the Village Hall open Tuesdays and Thursdays 11:15-14:15.
 All main Post Office services are offered.

 The adjoining parishes are Claughton, Kirkland, Barnacre-with-Bonds, Upper Rawcliffe-with-Tarnacre and Myerscough and Bilsborrow.